intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

   float n = ...;

   // Invoke SIMD function:
-  // `x` values from each work-item are combined into a simd<float, N>.
+  // `x` values from each work-item are grouped into a simd<float, N>.
   // `n` is passed as a uniform scalar.
   // The vector result simd<float, N> is split to N scalar elements,
   // then assigned to each `y` of each corresponding N work-items.